Women’s competitions

 Club benefits programme

-Women’s EURO 2022's distribution model also channelled revenue back into the club game via a club benefits programme, mirroring a model that has been in place for the men’s EURO since UEFA EURO 2008.
+The 2022 edition was the first time a Women’s EURO channelled funds back into the club game via a club benefits programme, mirroring a model that has been in place for the men’s EURO since UEFA EURO 2008.

 Clubs